irchain/mist/README.md

 $ gulp
 ```

-To generate the Happyuc Wallet (this will pack the one Ðapp from https://github.com/happyuc-project/meteor-dapp-wallet):
+To generate the HappyUC Wallet (this will pack the one Ðapp from https://github.com/happyuc-project/meteor-dapp-wallet):

 ```bash
 $ gulp --wallet